 ·In the chapter ‘Costumes,’ Auggie describes the astronaut helmet that he wore constantly as a younger child.
 We later learn that Miranda was the one to give Auggie the helmet, and is proud of the gift, but that it was Auggie’s father who threw it away.
 What do you think the helmet signifies to each of these characters and why do you think they all view it so differently?

--I think that Auggie loves the helmet because he wore it everyday and it was his special thing (so that he wouldn't be embarassed in public), his dad was annoyed that people couldn't see his real face and Miranda was happy to have given hi
+-I think that Auggie loves the helmet because he wore it everyday and it was his special thing (so that he wouldn't be embarassed in public), his dad was annoyed that people couldn't see his real face and Miranda was happy to have given him something so precious.

 -If I were Miranda, I'd want to see Auggie's face.